Klingon: Conception

 Two Klingon men and a Klingon woman as they appear in the Star Trek: The Original Series episode "Day of the Dove".
 The bronzed skin, facial hair, lack of ridged foreheads, and simple costumes are typical of The Original Series.

 The Klingons were created by screenwriter Gene L. Coon, and first appeared in the Star Trek episode "Errand of Mercy" (1967).
 They were named after Lieutenant Wilbur Clingan, who served with Star Trek creator Gene Roddenberry in the Los Angeles Police Department.
 In the original television series (TOS), Klingons were typically portrayed with bronze skin and facial hair suggestive of Asian people and possessed physical abilities similar to humans (in fact, Coon's only physical description of them in his "Errand of Mercy" script is "oriental" and "hard-faced").
 The swarthy look of Klingon males was created with the application of shoe polish and long, thin moustaches; budget constraints limited creativity.
 The overall look of the aliens, played by white actors, suggested orientalism, at a time when memories of Japanese actions during World War II were still fresh.
 The production crew never came to an agreement on the name "Klingon"; Coon was adamant about keeping the name, and it persisted because no one else offered up a better name.

 The Klingons took on the role of the Soviet Union with the fictional government the United Federation of Planets playing the role of the United States.
 As a result, the Klingons were generally portrayed as inferior to the crew of the Enterprise.
-While occasionally capable of honor, this depiction treated the Klingons as close to wild animals.
-Overall, they were shown without redeeming qualities—brutish, scheming, and murderous.
+While occasionally capable of honor and even humour, overall, they were shown without redeeming qualities—brutish, scheming, and murderous.
 Klingons became the primary antagonists of the Enterprise crew, in part because the makeup necessary to make another alien race, the Romulans, was too time-consuming and costly.

 For the first two seasons, no Klingon ships were seen despite being frequently mentioned.
 This was because of budget constraints; designer Matt Jefferies did not have the money to create a Klingon ship until the third season.
 When the episodes were remastered beginning in 2006, Klingon ships were digitally inserted into shots earlier than their original appearances.